phpzio/translatepress/readme.txt

 6. Menu Language Switcher

 == Changelog ==
+= 1.2.9 =
+* Rearranged and renamed some languages in the options dropdown
+* Fixed flag of Khmer language
+* Added Automatic Language Detection notice and included it on add-ons page
+* Fixed an issue with WooCommerce checkout and Stripe Gateway
+* Fixed issues with some improper responses from the WP Remote API functions
+* Fixed minor issues with ajax

 = 1.2.8 =
 * Added a lot of hooks in the translation manager interface so other people can insert new content there.
 * We now take into account the presence of www or lack of it in custom links that might be local